IaaS and the rise of As-a-Service

 Terms like IaaS, PaaS and SaaS are household names within the IT landscape.
 But have you ever thought about the actual definition of these different terms?
 Let's explain exactly what an IaaS provider is, in order to understand the related service models.
 This will make the differences between IaaS, PaaS, or SaaS providers crystal clear.

-Given that the IT landscape is always evolving, this blog may not provide a complete picture in the long term.
+Given that the IT landscape is always evolving, this article may not provide a complete picture in the long term.
 It provides guidance on whether you should choose an IaaS, PaaS or SaaS provider.
 So that your IT services can be aligned with the right service model.
 Only when you have a clear picture of what an Infrastructure as a Service provider can offer, can you make a well-considered decision.
 So you can shift your focus to the core of your organization.
 And the IT department can seamlessly integrate its knowledge with the provider's expertise.

 Very strictly speaking, offering Infrastructure as-a-Service, or IaaS for short, is making fundamental computing resources, like storage and networks available as a service.
 Generally speaking, this is offered on a fixed price per month.
 The result is that organizations can develop and run software as they wish.
 These examples of software include but are not limited to operating systems, applications and data management.
 The IaaS provider is responsible for the data center facilities including the storage, compute, and network layer.
 So that the entire infrastructure, or technical backbone of an organization, can be purchased as flexible as possible.
 Without having to invest in equipment and knowledge yourself.